ant512/gobble/README.md

 Tags are specified as a list of words in a post's metadata block, separated by commas.
 They should be lower-case, but Gobble will automatically convert them to lower-case for you should you enter some with upper-case characters.

+Hash characters in tags are stripped out.
+Tags are included in URLs, so hash characters would prevent the browser from accessing the correct page.

 Comments